-- 1. the minutes of the ARMC and any formal resolutions; - information about the audit process including the results of internal and external audits; - 3. an assessment of: - i. whether external reporting is consistent with ARMC members' information and knowledge and is adequate for stakeholder needs; and - ii. the management processes supporting external reporting; - 4. procedures for the selection and appointment of the external auditor and for the rotation of external audit partners; - 5. recommendations for the appointment or removal of an auditor; - any determination by the ARMC relating to the independence of the external auditor and whether the ARMC is satisfied that independence of this function has been maintained having regard to the provision of non-audit services; - 7. assessment of the performance and objectivity of the internal audit function; - 8. results of its review of risk management and internal compliance and control systems; - 9. any matters that, in the opinion of the ARMC, should be brought to the attention of the Board and any recommendations requiring Board approval and/or action; and - 10. (if relevant), a review of the formal written ARMC Charter and its continuing adequacy and an evaluation of the extent to which the ARMC has met the requirements of the ARMC Charter. - c) In addition, the Chair of the ARMC must submit an annual report to the Board (at or prior to the Board meeting at which the year-end financial statements are approved) summarising the ARMC's activities during the year.
-The report (and where appropriate, any interim report) must include: - 1. a summary of the ARMC's main authority, responsibilities and duties; - 2. biographical details of the ARMC's members, including expertise, appointment, dates and terms of appointment; - 3. member and related party dealings with the Company; - 4. details of meetings, including the number of meetings held during the relevant period and the number of meetings attended by each member; - details of any determination by the ARMC regarding the external auditor's independence.
+- a) Proceedings of all meetings of the ARMC are to be minuted and signed by the Chair. - b) The ARMC, through its Chair or delegate, is to report to the Board at the earliest possible Board meeting after each ARMC meeting.
+Minutes of all ARMC meetings are to be included in the papers for that Board meeting, after they have been approved by the Chair.
+The report should include but is not limited to: - 1. the minutes of the ARMC and any formal resolutions; - 2. information about the audit process including the results of internal and external audits; - 3. an assessment of: - i. whether external reporting is consistent with ARMC members' information and knowledge and is adequate for stakeholder needs; and - ii. the management processes supporting external reporting; - 4. procedures for the selection and appointment of the external auditor and for the rotation of external audit partners; - 5. recommendations for the appointment or removal of an auditor; - any determination by the ARMC relating to the independence of the external auditor and whether the ARMC is satisfied that independence of this function has been maintained having regard to the provision of non-audit services; - 7. assessment of the performance and objectivity of the internal audit function; - 8. results of its review of risk management and internal compliance and control systems; - 9. any matters that, in the opinion of the ARMC, should be brought to the attention of the Board and any recommendations requiring Board approval and/or action; and - 10. (if relevant), a review of the formal written ARMC Charter and its continuing adequacy and an evaluation of the extent to which the ARMC has met the requirements of the ARMC Charter.